thinker007/languine/README.md

 - Automatically identifies new, modified, or removed translation keys in your codebase using Git diff
-- Handles multiple file formats (.json, .ts, .md) with precise parsing and file-specific updates
+- Handles multiple file formats (.json, .ts) with precise parsing and file-specific updates

 ### 🌍 AI-Powered Translation